 Now, without further ado, let’s start!

-- 1.1 Step 1: Find Your Niche and Audience
+- 1 Step 1: Find Your Target Audience and Specific Niche

-- 1.10 Step 10: Monetize your travel blog and reap the rewards!
+- 10 Step 10: Monetize Your Travel Blog and Reap the Rewards!

 I can guess what you’re thinking…

-Well, kind of… BUT in order to attract a reasonably good audience right from the very start, you would need to establish yourself in a more specific field.
+Not really.
+It’s an industry, yes, but it is NOT a niche.
+In order to attract a good audience and build a relevant community from the very start, you would need to establish yourself in a more definite field of travel — a niche.

 Surely you can talk about travel as a whole, but as a ‘newbie’, it doesn’t help to market yourself as someone who is knowledgeable about all aspects of travel.
-This definitely won’t attract anyone to your website, because they can just go to bigger websites like Lonely Planet or Nomadic Matt for travel tips.
+This won’t definitely attract anyone to your website, because they can just go to bigger trusted authority websites like Lonely Planet or Nomadic Matt for travel tips.

-So what do you need to do…?
-Use the Blue Ocean Strategy wherein you position yourself in a ‘blue ocean’ rather than a ‘red ocean’.
+So what do you first need to do…?
+Place yourself in a specific niche that will help foster your growth and build your influence from the ground up.
+To do this, I highly recommend adopting this new concept called Blue Ocean Strategy wherein you position yourself in a ‘blue ocean’ rather than a ‘red ocean’.

 - In an existing saturated niche with lots of competition